C-3sc0/pands-problem-sheet/README.md

 ### *Square* *Root* <a name="SquareRoot"></a>

-> Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.
+> Write a program, called **squareroot.py**, that takes a positive floating-point number as input and outputs an approximation of its square root.

 Before being able to crack the code, few hours of research have been used to better understand how the "Newton's method for square roots" works.
 Website as [geeksforgeeks](https://www.geeksforgeeks.org/program-for-newton-raphson-method/) , [hackernoon](https://hackernoon.com/calculating-the-square-root-of-a-number-using-the-newton-raphson-method-a-how-to-guide-yr4e32zo), [tutorialsinhand](https://tutorialsinhand.com/Articles/python-program-to-find-square-root-of-a-number-using-newton-square-root-formula.aspx#:~:text=If%20a%20given%20number%20is,correct%20square%20root%20of%20N),[runestone](https://runestone.academy/ns/books/published/thinkcspy/MoreAboutIteration/NewtonsMethod.html) & an [Youtube](https://www.youtube.com/watch?v=szQUIRPrAgQ&ab_channel=mechtutorcom) Video have been used for research purpose.